-When you talk to your grandmother about bodybuilding, she thinks of Arnold Schwarzenegger.
-He was the guy who made the muscle flexing festival popular, and in most countries his name is a symbol of big biceps and massive pecs.
-He had a superior structure, and some even argue that he destroys the modern gutbuilding pros despite being 50 lbs or so lighter.
-Question is, what did Arnold do to gain that “money” muscle?
+When you talk to your grandmother about bodybuilding, even she thinks of Arnold Schwarzenegger.
+He was the guy who made the muscle flexing festival popular.
+In most countries, his name is a symbol of big biceps and massive pecs.
+He had a superior structure, and some even argue that he destroys the modern gutbuilding pros despite being 50lbs lighter.
+How did Arnold gain that “money” muscle?

-As you can see in the clip Arnold admitted to using steroids.
-Of course, he also downplays the role of drugs, but trust me – they were important even at that period of time.
+As you can see in the clip, Arnold does not deny that steroids are a part of bodybuilding.
+Of course, he downplays the role of drugs, but they were important even during the early stages of the game.

-Bodybuilding is a sport built on drugs.
+Bodybuilding is a sport/beauty contest built on muscle elixirs.
 Without steroids, there’s no bodybuilding.
-If somehow all steroids used by bodybuilders are removed from the sport and sucked down the abyss, bodybuilders will start looking anorexic to you.
-That’s because we are used to seeing mass monsters.
+If steroids are completely removed from this world, bodybuilders will start to look anorexic to you because we are so used to seeing mass monsters.

-Back in the day I actually experienced similar jet lag.
-I was used to the videos of big men pumping muscles, and whenever I looked at true natural bodybuilders they appeared as malnourished pigeons.
-It’s a mind trick illustrating the effect those images and propaganda have on the perception of the young jedis looking to build impressive bodies.
+Back in the day, I experienced a similar jet lag.
+I got so used to the videos of big men pumping iron that the natural bodybuilders around me appeared as malnourished pigeons.

-Arnold did regular super high volume workouts, chased the pump, took a bunch of steroids and flexed his muscles in front of gym mirrors.
+Arnold did high volume workouts, chased the pump, took a bunch of steroids and flexed his muscles in front of gym mirrors.
 That’s it.
-His superior genetics and good bone structure also helped a lot and created a look that is still on the cover of muscle magazines right to this very day.
+His superior genetics and good bone structure also helped a lot and created a physique that is still on the cover of muscle magazines.

-The result?
-A bunch of wannabes pumping muscles and feeling nostalgic about the “golden days”, even though they were born 30 years later.
 To this day there are delusional muscle worshipers who have posters of Arnold in their rooms.
 “One day I will make it!
 I will become a guy with big muscles and lots of money.
-All I have to do is follow Arnold’s six rules to success, take my protein powder and pump my muscles”, said Johnnie while measuring his biceps one day after starting a creatine loading phase.
+All I have to do is follow Arnold’s six rules to success, take my protein powder and pump my muscles,” said Johnnie while measuring his biceps one day after starting a creatine loading phase.

-Dream on.
+Dream on, Johnnie.
 It’s never going to happen.
 It’s not supposed to.
 People always forget that there’s a lot going on behind the scenes.
-We only see the movie, but the camera crew, the special effects and the hospital visits are always hidden, as they are not intended to be part of the spell casted on us.
+We only see the movie, but the camera crew, the special effects, and the hospital visits are always hidden as they are not intended to be a part of the spell cast on us.

-There are about 199, 565, 332 people doing the same thing Arnold did training wise, but they are not going to become movie stars.
-Most are not even going to be famous in their gym let alone on a world stage.
+There are thousands of people doing the same thing Arnold did training wise, but they are not going to become stars.
+Most won’t be famous in their own gyms let alone on a world stage.

 To get to Arnold’s level you have to “break the rules”, which ironically is one of Arnold’s rules to success.
 However, the level of sacrifice is much higher than you may think.
-Anyway you look at it, you don’t get to the high floors without some element of selling out.
-You want to play, you gotta pay.
 You don’t join the club of THE BIG BOYS for free.
-If people only new what it takes to be famous, they would run away from fame as fast as a bodybuilder runs from a drug test.
+If people only knew what it takes to be famous, they would run away from fame as fast as a bodybuilder runs from a drug test.